-- A static IP address, subnet mask, and default gateway. - A DNS configuration, which can contain up to four DNS server IP addresses and up to four suffixes to use. - A particular search order, which contains a sequence of different methods, such as a simple domain name, fully qualified domain name, IP address, or broadcast, which the device can use to contact the Location Platform server.
+- A DNS configuration, which can contain up to four DNS server IP addresses and up to four suffixes to use. - A particular search order, which contains a sequence of different methods, such as a simple domain name, fully qualified domain name, IP address, or broadcast, which the device can use to contact the Location Platform server.